 When possible, the donor will be notified of the Library Advisory Board or County Board’s final decision to de-accession an art object.
 The object may be:

 - Returned to the donor.

 - Respectfully destroyed if none of the other options are available.

 De-accessioned artifacts shall not be passed on to staff, board members, volunteers, or their relatives.

 The Library Advisory Board will be notified and accept donations and memorials at its next regular meeting and provide appropriate recognition in accordance with library policy.

 When cash is received, it will be promptly deposited into the Library Fund with a full and complete accounting.

-Anoka County Resolution 2002-93 (Appendix VI) delegates authority to the Library Board to accept gifts that do not exceed $5,000.
+Anoka County Resolution 2002-93 delegates authority to the Library Advisory Board to accept gifts.

-The Board will officially receive the gift with an appropriate entry in their Minutes and direct the acknowledgment of the gift within 90 days after it is received.
+The Library Advisory Board will officially receive the gift with an appropriate entry in their minutes and direct the acknowledgment of the gift within 90 days after it is received.